Kunsh23/Kunsh23/README.md

 ![2](https://github.com/Kunsh23/Kunsh23/assets/154256562/b8728f31-8422-4de9-a455-5b3a396e6656)

-# Hello! 👋🌍
+#नमस्कार!, I'm Kunsh Suneja

-I'm Kunsh 🙋‍♂️, a B.Tech Computer Science student at MVN University 🎓.
+A B.Tech Computer Science student at MVN University 🎓.
 I'm currently diving into the world of front-end web development 💻 and have a keen interest in the latest designs and technology 🚀.

 ## About Me 🚀